-To efficiently spend land preservation funding most programs have a priority ranking system that is used to determine which properties have the highest compatibility with the goals and objections of the easement program.
-Included in the various priority ranking system are evaluations of contiguity with other easements, use of best management practices, prime soils, location with the designated Priority Preservation Area, historic resources, environmental resources and several other criteria.
+To efficiently spend land preservation funding, most programs have a priority ranking system that is used to determine which properties have the highest compatibility with the goals and objectives of the easement program.
+Included in the various priority ranking systems are evaluations of contiguity with other easements, use of best management practices, prime soils, location within the designated Priority Preservation Area, historic resources, environmental resources and several other criteria.

-For agricultural land preservation easement programs such as MALPF and IPP, the highest number of points are given to those properties that are already contiguous to other permanent easements, have the best quality soils, and use best management practices for farming operations.
-Each year the County is allotted funding from the Maryland Agricultural Land Preservation Program and the highest ranked properties are offered easements first.
+For agricultural land preservation easement programs such as Maryland Agricultural Land Preservation Foundation (MALPF) and IPP, the highest number of points are given to those properties that are already contiguous to other permanent easements, have the best quality soils, and use best management practices for farming operations.
+Each year, the County is allotted funding from the MALPF and the highest ranked properties are offered easements first.

-The Rural Legacy and CREP easement programs are more environmental and culturally focused programs that also include ranking criteria such as amount of forested area, proximity to sensitive areas, inclusion of historic resources, etc. Similar to MALPF funds are received from the State and the highest ranked properties are offered easement first.
+The Rural Legacy and CREP easement programs are more environmental and culturally focused programs that also include ranking criteria such as amount of forested area, proximity to sensitive areas, inclusion of historic resources, etc. Similar to MALPF, funds are received from the State and the highest ranked properties are offered easements first.